 However, since the rules regarding what you do with the loan money are quite lax in case of private loans, you can come up with ingenious tricks to pay it off way before it starts accumulating interest.

-Top 6 Best Private Student Loan Options for 2020
+Top 6 Best Private Student Loan Options

 Prior to approaching a lender for a private student loan, you must know that you will need to have to meet a number of criteria for your loan to be approved.